neuroimagem-pucrs/brainhack-poa-2017/README.md

 [Register Here](https://www.eventbrite.com/e/brainhack-global-porto-alegre-tickets-31284891954)

 *You have 2 days to pay after your application.
-Your place on the Brainhack will only be confirmed after payment.
+Your place on Brainhack will only be confirmed after payment.

 ## Key Dates